lukecivantos/9-28-take-home/README.md

 --

-# Initial go at what I want to display:
+## Initial go at what I want to display:

-- Bar chart of gender salary + bonus by level
+- Bar chart of gender salary by level with selector for bonus
+- Line chart of employment Type with selector for level
+- A display of pay by department